MicrosoftDocs/cpp-docs/docs/windows/runtimeclass-class.md

  Optional paramater.
 A combination of one or more [RuntimeClassType](../windows/runtimeclasstype-enumeration.md) enumeration values.
 The `__WRL_CONFIGURATION_LEGACY__` macro can be defined to change the default value of classFlags for all runtime classes in the project.
 If defined, RuntimeClass instances are non-agile dy default.
 When not defined, RuntimeClass instances are agile by default.
 To avoid ambiguity always specify the RuntimeClassType::FtmBase or RuntimeClassType::InhibitFtmBase.
 Note, if InhibitFtmBase and FtmBase are both used the object will be agile.

  `...TInterfaces`
- The list of interfaces the object implements beyond IUnknown, IInspectable or other interfaces controled by [RuntimeClassType](../windows/runtimeclasstype-enumeration.md).
+ The list of interfaces the object implements beyond IUnknown, IInspectable or other interfaces controlled by [RuntimeClassType](../windows/runtimeclasstype-enumeration.md).

 ## Members
 `RuntimeClassInitialize`
-A function that is called when MakeAndInitialize() is used to construct the object that contains initialization code that can return an HRESULT to indicate failure (S_OK otherwise).
+A function which initializes the object if the MakeAndInitialize template function is used to construct the object.
+It returns S_OK if the object was successfully initialized, or a COM error code if initialization failed.
+The COM error code is propagated as the return value of MakeAndInitialize.
+Note that the RuntimeClassInitialize method is not called if the Make template function is used to construct the object.

 ### Public Constructors